microsoft/vscode-docs/docs/getstarted/tips-and-tricks.md

 ### Keymaps

 Are you used to keyboard shortcuts from another editor?
 You can install a Keymap extension that brings the keyboard shortcuts from your favorite editor to VS Code.
-Go to **Preferences** > **Migrate Keyboard Shortcuts from...** to see the current list on the [Marketplace](https://marketplace.visualstudio.com/search?target=VSCode&category=Keymaps&sortBy=Installs).
+Use the **Preferences: Keymaps** command to see the current list on the [Marketplace](https://marketplace.visualstudio.com/search?target=VSCode&category=Keymaps&sortBy=Installs).
 Some of the more popular ones:

 * [Vim](https://marketplace.visualstudio.com/items?itemName=vscodevim.vim)
 * [Sublime Text Keymap](https://marketplace.visualstudio.com/items?itemName=ms-vscode.sublime-keybindings)